-\paragraph{Valence-space DMRG approach.--} The central idea of this work is the combination of the DMRG with the valence-space formulation of the IMSRG.
+The central idea of this work is the combination of the DMRG with the valence-space formulation of the IMSRG.
 This gives rise to a hybrid many-body framework, which we refer to as valence-space density matrix renormalization group (VS-DMRG).
 Starting from an initial Hamiltonian with two-nucleon (\NN{}) and three-nucleon (\NNN{}) interactions, the VS-IMSRG generates a valence-space-decoupled Hamiltonian that is restricted to an active space of limited size~\cite{Stro17ENO,Stroberg2019}.
+While the use of a valence-space Hamiltonian is similar to the phenomenological shell model, with the VS-IMSRG this is derived from chiral EFT interactions without adjustments.
 During the IMSRG-evolution many-body operators of higher particle rank are truncated at the normal-ordered two-body level, defining the IMSRG(2) truncation.
 The valence-space-decoupled Hamiltonian $H_\text{VS}$ used as input for the DMRG calculation is represented in second-quantized form as

 where $\varepsilon_p$ are the single-particle energies and $V_{pqrs}$ the (anti-symmetrized) two-body matrix elements.
 The collective label $p = (n_p, l_p, j_p, m_p, t_p)$ gathers all quantum numbers of a single nucleon: radial quantum number $n$, orbital angular momentum $l$, total angular momentum $j$ and its projection $m$, and isospin projection $t$ distinguishing protons and neutrons.